Flambeau River State ForestCamping information

 Connors Lake Campground

 This rustic family campground is open at noon on the Thursday before Memorial Day and closes the Tuesday after Labor Day.
 There are a total of 29 sites with 2 ADA designated sites.
 All are non-electric.
+We currently have 15 sites that are reservable through Reserve America at Connors Lake campground.

 The campground includes two vault toilet buildings, hand pump water, garbage and recycling station, boat access to Connors Lake and access to a short 0.3 mile nature trail.
 There is a designated swimming area also accessible from within the campground.
 Firewood is available within the forest by private vendors.